Disclosures

 It is unclear what regulations, if any, governments will attempt to impose on DeFi.
 Therefore, it is impossible to predict how any new government regulations of DeFi will affect Beanstalk, or any of the protocols or networks Beanstalk relies on as part of its ecosystem.

 Beanstalk is likely not at a point where it can sustain itself in perpetuity without additional development of itself and the surrounding ecosystem.
-High quality contributions are required but are not guaranteed.
+High quality improvements are essential but are not guaranteed.

 Publius, the pseudonym for the three co-founders of Beanstalk, continues to be influential within the Beanstalk DAO.
 The identities of Publius are public.
 The identities of most of the remaining Beanstalk contributors are anonymous.